-- (i) Katunayake Airport - (ii) Ratmalana Airport
+i.
+Katunayake Airport

-Aeronautical Facilities and Land Appertaining Thereto (Specified in the Third Schedule)
+ii.
+Rtamalana Airport

-- (i) The Civil Aviation Training Centre at Kandawala Road, Ratmalana, the building and structures thereon and the land appertaining thereto. - (ii) The Aeronautical Communication Transmission Station at Attidiya, Ratmalana, the buildings and structures thereon and the land appertaining thereto. - (iii) The Radio Navigational Aid for Bandaranaike International Airport located at Madampella, Gampaha, the buildings and structures thereon and the land appertaining thereto. - (iv) The Radio Navigation Aid for the runway at Bandaranaike International Airport located at Kapungoda, Pamunugama in Gampaha, the buildings and structures thereon and the land appertaining thereto
+Aeronautical Facilities and Land Appertaining thereto ((Specified in the Third Schedule)

-- (v) The Radar Station located at Mount Piduruthalagala, the buildings and structures thereon and the land appertaining thereto. - (vi) The Land at Piduruthalaga, in Nuwara Eliya District where the holiday bungalows for aviation staff have been constructed, including any structures thereon or appertaining thereto. - (vii) The block of land of 0.125 hectares in extent bearing parcel No. 976, which is situated in Anuradhapura New Town, No. 249 Stage II - Gramasevaka Division, of Nuwaragampalatha East Divisional Secretariat Division of Anuradhapura District.
+- i.
+The Civil Aviation Training Centre at Kandawla Road, Rathmalana, the building and structures thereon and the land appertaining thereto. - ii.
+The Aeronautical Communication Transmission Station at Attidiya, Ratmalana, the buildings and structures thereon and the land appertaining thereto. - iii.
+The Radio Navigational Aid for Bandaranaike International Airport located at Madampella, Gampaha, the buildings and structures thereon and the land appertaining thereto. - iv.
+The Radio Navigation Aid for runway at Bandaranaike International Airport located at Kapungoda, Pamunugama in Gampaha, the buildings and structures thereon and the land appertaining thereto - v.
+The Radar Station located at Mount Piduruthalagala, the buildings and structures thereon and the land appertaining thereto. - vi.
+The Land at Piduruthalaga, in Nuwara Eliya District where the holiday bungalows for aviation staff have been constructed, including any structures thereon or appertaining thereto. - vii.
+The block of land of 0.125 hectares in extent bearing parcel No. 976, which is situated in Anuradhapura New Town, No. 249 Stage II- Gramasevaka Division, of Nuwaragampalatha East Divisional Secretariat Division of Anuradhapura District.

-Value of the above properties will be taken in to CAASL Asset Register once the survey plans and valuations are finalised and assets transferred in terms of Civil Aviation Authority Act No. 34 of 2002.
+Value of above properties will be taken in to CAASL Asset Register once the survey plans and valuations are finalized and assets transferred in terms of Civil Aviation Authority Act No. 34 of 2002.

-4.8 Capital Work in Progress
+4.8.
+Capital Work in Progress

 Capital Work in Progress is stated at cost.
-These are capital nature expenses directly incurred in the construction of buildings and system developments awaiting capitalisation.
+These are capital nature expenses directly incurred in the construction of buildings and system developments awaiting capitalization.

-These expenses will be taken to CAASL Asset Register upon the receipt of Completion Certificate or when the asset is available to use.
+These expenses will be taken to CAASL Asset Register once the receipt of Completion Certificate or when the asset is available to use.